Umesh-01/Checkout-Python-SDK/README.md

 ### To consolidate support across various channels, we have currently turned off the feature of GitHub issues.
 Please visit https://www.paypal.com/support to submit your request or ask questions within our community forum.

 __Welcome to PayPal Python SDK__.
-This repository contains PayPal's Python SDK and samples for [v2/checkout/orders](https://developer.paypal.com/docs/api/orders/v2/) and [v2/payments](https://developer.paypal.com/docs/api/payments/v2/) APIs.
+This repository contains PayPal's Python SDK for Checkout and samples for [v2/checkout/orders](https://developer.paypal.com/docs/api/orders/v2/) and [v2/payments](https://developer.paypal.com/docs/api/payments/v2/) APIs.

 This is a part of the next major PayPal SDK.
 It includes a simplified interface to only provide simple model objects and blueprints for HTTP calls.
 This repo currently contains functionality for PayPal Checkout APIs which includes [Orders V2](https://developer.paypal.com/docs/api/orders/v2/) and [Payments V2](https://developer.paypal.com/docs/api/payments/v2/).